trunghieungth2004/SIAM/website/content/proposal.md

   - Cons: Highest cost, library complexity for TPU (solved by our Docker approach).

 - **Mid-Range**: Pi 5 (no TPU).
-  - Pros: All-in-one solution with a powerful CPU and integrated GPU for high-performance ML inference.
+  - Pros: All-in-one solution with a powerful CPU for ML inference.
 No need for a separate TPU.
-  - Cons: Significantly higher cost and power consumption.
-Greengrass setup is different.
+  - Cons: Higher cost and power consumption.
+Inference would be slower than TPU-accelerated.

 - **Low-End**: Pi 4 / Pi Zero 2W.
   - Pros: Very low cost.